Theory of Special Relativity: 4-vectors: velocity, energy-momentum

 Method 1 (without the 4-vectors) involves the following steps.
 First, we convert $\gamma_u$ to velocity $u$.
 Second, we notice that this velocity is directed along the $y$-axis in the $S$ frame, so $\vec{u}=(0,u,0)$.
 Third, we apply the velocity transform from $S$ to $S'$ using equations (\ref{eq_vel_tran1})-(\ref{eq_vel_tran3}).
 Fourth, we calculate $\gamma_u'$ in the $S'$ frame from $\vec{u'}$.
 After one page of algebra, we get an answer.

 Method 2 (with 4-vectors) involves exactly one line of calculations. $\gamma_u c$ is the time-like component of the velocity 4-vector of the particle $U^0$; thus, to solve the problem it is sufficient to calculate $U'^0=\gamma_u' c$, where $\gamma_u'$ is exactly what the problem is asking.
 The Lorentz transform for the time-like component of the velocity 4-vector is $U'^0=\gamma_{\rm obs}U^0-\beta_{\rm obs}\gamma_{\rm obs}U^1$, where $U^1=\gamma_u u_x$ and $u_x$ is the projection of the particle's velocity vector on the direction of the velocity of the observer (frame $S'$).
 But we are told that in the frame $S$, the observer and the particle are moving perpendicular to one another; thus, $u_x=0$.
-We obtain $\gamma_u'=\gamma_{\rm obs}\gamma_u=\frac{1}{\sqrt{1-(0.6)^2}}\gamma=5\gamma/4$. \end{prob}
+We obtain $\gamma_u'=\gamma_{\rm obs}\gamma_u=\frac{1}{\sqrt{1-(0.6)^2}}\gamma_u=5\gamma_u/4$. \end{prob}

 \begin{prob} 1 eV (electron-Volt) is defined as the energy an electron gains upon traversing a potential difference of 1 Volt.
 Calculate 1 eV in ergs and in Joules.
-What is the mass of the proton and the mass of the electron in cgs and SI (MKS) systems (two significant digits and the power of 10)?
-Calculate the rest energy of electrons and protons $mc^2$ in eV. \end{prob}
+What are the masses of the proton, neutron and electron in cgs and SI (MKS) systems (two significant digits and the power of 10)?
+Calculate the rest energy $mc^2$ of these particles in eV. \end{prob}

 \begin{prob} Verify that in the collision problem we considered in Section \ref{sec_need} the relativistic energy and the relativistic momentum are conserved in both $S$ and $S'$ frames. \end{prob}